 In my practice time I have been gravitating to this particular sound lately.
 I love the combination of the minor third and the half-step because of its melodic possibilities.
 I would invite you to try the above example in different harmonic situations where the targeted note would be a “C.” I hope you have enjoyed this week’s tip and that it has added some value and benefit to your playing in some way!

-If you have followed this blog and have purchased Breaking the Monotony I wanted to share a review of a smart phone app I recently downloaded.
+If you have followed this blog and have purchased Breaking the Monotony I wanted to share a Drumgenius App Review I recently downloaded.
 It is called Drumgenius v1.4 by the guys at Projazz Lab.
 For the record, I was NOT asked to do a review of this app.
 However, I did want to let you know about the app and how it can be used to enhance your jazz improvisational studies (whether you are a drummer or not).
-I strongly believe this app can be a powerful resource for my students and those that are working with my book, Breaking the Monotony (or even Targeting: Improvisation With Purpose).
+I strongly believe this app can be a powerful resource for my students and use it in both the Modern Jazz Trumpet Routine and my Targeting Master Class.

-To get a feel of what it looks and sounds like, below is their video found on their website as well as Youtube:
+To get a feel of what it looks and sounds like, below is their video found on their website as well as Youtube (the video is below).

 The app itself is free to download.
 Along with the app you get 3 free loop downloads that come with the app.
 You can purchase 3 levels of loop downloads in their app store.
 The first is 10 loops, 50 loops or infinite (which is all 300 loops or any new updates they have in the future).
 I did not catch the prices for the first 2 levels because I went straight for the infinite option.
 It was $9.99.
 For the iPhone, the app also works in the background so you can continue to use your phone for other features while still listening to the loop.